claudneysessa/Horse-CSResponsePagination/README.md

 ```
 # Result on JsonBody

-When choosing to use pagination in the result body, CSPagination will generate a customized return presenting the pagination data in the result body.
+When choosing to use pagination in the result body, CSResponsePagination will generate a customized return presenting the pagination data in the result body.

 Field    | description
 :------- | :--------------